A Hypergraph Container Method for Spread SAT: Approximation and Speedup: Introduction

 \section{Introduction}

 The Boolean Satisfiability Problem (SAT) asks whether a given Boolean formula admits a satisfying assignment.
-Typically, all formulas are in Conjunctive Normal Form (CNF)~\footnote{ A conjunction of clauses $\bigwedge_{i} K_i$, where each clause $K_i$ is a disjunction of literals $\bigvee_{j} l_{i,j}$.}, and when every clause has exactly $k$ literals, the problem is called $k$-SAT.
+Typically, all formulas are in Conjunctive Normal Form (CNF)~\footnote{ A conjunction of clauses $\bigwedge_{i} K_i$, where each clause $K_i$ is a disjunction of literals $\bigvee_{j} l_{i,j}$.
+Throughout the paper, we assume that all CNF formulas are subsumption-free.}, and when every clause has exactly $k$ literals, the problem is called $k$-SAT.
 SAT occupies a central place in complexity theory through its role in $\mathsf{NP}$-completeness, and the design of faster SAT algorithms has long been a major theme in algorithmic research.

 From the viewpoint of exact exponential-time algorithms, the basic bound is the trivial $O^*(2^n)$~\footnote{Throughout this paper, we write $O^*(f(n)) := O(f(n)\cdot \mathrm{poly}(n))$.} exhaustive search.
 Let $\beta_k\in(1,2] $ be the smallest constant such that $k$-SAT can be solved in $(\beta_k+o(1))^n $ time.
 A main goal is to understand how far $\beta_k$ can be improved below 2.
 This question is closely related to the \textit{ Exponential Time Hypothesis} (ETH, see~\cite{impagliazzo2001complexity}) and the \textit{ Strong Exponential Time Hypothesis} (SETH, see~\cite{impagliazzo2001problems}), which provide a complexity-theoretic picture of worst-case SAT.
-Over the years, the PPSZ algorithm~\cite{paturi2005improved,hansen2019faster,hertli2014,scheder2021ppsz} (a randomized procedure based on variable ordering and logical resolution) has led to the best known upper bounds for $k$-SAT.
+Over the years, the PPSZ algorithm~\cite{paturi2005improved,hansen2019faster,hertli2014,scheder2021ppsz}(a randomized procedure based on variable ordering and logical resolution) has led to the best known upper bounds for $k$-SAT.

 Rather than improving the worst-case running time for arbitrary SAT formulas, recent work of Zamir~\cite{zamir2023algorithmic} showed that a well-spread structure can be applied to obtain algorithmic speedups for $k$-SAT.
 Motivated by this perspective, we investigate a quantitative relationship between spread structure and tractability of SAT formulas, aiming to understand how structural properties turn into both approximation guarantees and speedups.
 In this line of research, the hypergraph container method plays an important role in exploiting the spread structure.